Blogs

 Male factor infertility also makes up approximately thirty percent of the cases.
 Like females, it’s important to understand at this stage that nobody is to blame.
 There are often cases where some people may feel shame or discouragement once finding out their cause, but rest assured your physician will always try to make it work for you.

-Testicular injury or undescended testicles: If testicular tissue is damaged, it is not impossible to repair it, but it may cause fertility issues.
-Another condition may be undescended testicles, in which when the testicles do not occupy their usual place.
+• Testicular injury or undescended testicles: If testicular tissue is damaged, it is not impossible to repair it, but it may cause fertility issues.
+Another condition may be undescended testicles when the testicles do not occupy their usual place.

-Blocked sperm ducts: This makes up about 5% of male factor infertility, in which the semen won’t contain any sperm.
-This can be surgery, or your physician may decide to physically extract sperm.
+• Blocked sperm ducts: This makes up about 5% of male factor infertility, in which the semen won’t contain any sperm.
+This can be surgery, or your physician may decide to extract sperm physically.

 A combination of both female and male factors in infertility makes up another thirty percent and can occur in various ways.
 Here are some common scenarios: